You can contribute to our ongoing efforts in Syria by donating to the Irish Red Cross Syria Appeal.

 Now more than ever, Syrians need our solidarity and support.

-Funds raised by the Irish Red Cross Syria Appeal continues to support Syrian Arab Red Crescent (SARC) and our other partners in providing humanitarian assistance for those affected by the conflict to help them cope with the situation.
+Since 2012, the Irish Red Cross has been supporting the provision of humanitarian assistance in Syria and the neighbouring countries.
+Funds raised by our Syria Appeal continues to support Syrian Arab Red Crescent (SARC) and Red Cross Red Crescent partners in providing humanitarian assistance for those affected by the conflict to help them cope with the situation.

-International Red Cross and Red Crescent Response
+International Red Cross and Red Crescent Syria Response

 80% of people in Syria gained access to clean water and sanitation through water projects supported by SARC.